seemyer/recipes/docs/baking/sugar_cookie.md

 **Royal Icing**

 1. Measure 450 grams powdered sugar and place in the bowl of a stand mixer, then add egg whites, rum, vanilla, salt, and cream of tartar.
 Stir with a flexible spatula to form a smooth paste, then set over a gently simmering water bath in a 3-quart saucier and stir until paste is about 150°F. Transfer to stand mixer fitted with a paddle attachment, add remaining 60 grams powdered sugar, and mix at low speed to combine.
 Increase speed to medium and beat until thick and frosting-like, about 20 seconds and mixing bowl feels cool to the touch.
-2. Reduce speed to low, add 20 grams cream, and continue mixing until smooth.
+2. Reduce speed to low, add cream, and continue mixing until smooth.
 Remove bowl from mixer and lift paddle attachment, moving it in a figure 8 pattern as icing streams back into bowl.
 If the figure 8 disappears in just over 8 seconds, the icing is ready to use as a cookie glaze.
 If it melts away faster, thicken by adding a spoonful of powdered sugar.
 If it takes longer than 9-10 seconds to disappear, thin by adding a few drops of cream.
 Repeat this test, making adjustments as you go, until the right consistency.
 3. Divide icing among several small bowls, one for each color you'd like to prepare.
 Cover each with plastic wrap pressed directly against the surface.
 Working with one bowl at a time, stir in a few drops of gel paste.
 When your desired color has been achieved, immediately transfer to a disposable pastry bag fitted with a #3 pastry tip or re-cover.
 For ease of use, stand the bag upright in a small drinking glass.
 4. Leaving a 1/8- to 1/4-inch margin, outline baked and fully cooled cookies with icing, then roughly drizzle the interiors with more icing, using the piping tip to nudge it into an even layer.
 Work quickly if topping with sprinkles or a secondary icing color, as royal icing will form a crust within 90 seconds.
 Allow icing to air-dry until firm, about 6 hours.
 Store in an airtight container up to 1 week at room temperature, or 10 days refrigerated.